Boima12/BoimaWebTemplate1/README.md

 	MONGO_URI=mongodb+srv://Boima:<db_password>@nodeandexpressprojects.ct2vxsl.mongodb.net/<Project_Name>?retryWrites=true&w=majority&appName=NodeAndExpressProjects
 ```

+5. change the project name, you can change the following from BoimaWebTemplate1 to <newProjectName>
+- root folder name
+- go into react/, change the react folder name to <newProjectName>
+- go into react/<newProjectName>, modify package.json and package-lock.json the "BoimaWebTemplate1" to <newProjectName> BUT LOWERCASE

+6. (optional) remove git by deleting the .git folder, then the app no longer a Git repo.

-5. (optional) remove git by deleting the .git folder, then the app no longer a Git repo.
+6. (optional) remove git by deleting the .git folder, then the app no longer a Git repo.
 You can also delete this README.md too.

 done.